Binyavanga Wainaina: Early life and education

-Career
+Literary career

 Wainaina at the PICNIC festival in 2008, where he was a featured speaker.

 Following his education, Wainaina worked in Cape Town for some years as a freelance food and travel writer.

 In July 2002, he won the Caine Prize for his short story "Discovering Home" (the judges being Ahdaf Soueif, Margaret Busby, Jason Cowley and Abdulrazak Gurnah).
-Wainaina was the founding editor of Kwani?, the literary magazine in East Africa that sprang out of an artistic revolution that started in 2002.
-Established in 2003, Kwani? has since become an important source of new writing from Africa; Yvonne Owuor also wrote for the magazine and won the Caine Prize in 2003.
+Wainaina was the founding editor of Kwani?, a literary magazine created in Kenya for emerging writers, driven by an artistic revolution that started in 2002.
+Established in 2003, Kwani? has since become an important source of new writing from Africa; Yvonne Owuor, winner of the 2003 Caine Prize, also wrote for the magazine.

 Wainaina's satirical essay "How to Write About Africa", published in Granta magazine in 2005, attracted wide attention.
 Wainaina summed up the way Western media has reinforced stereotypes and pre-existing ideas of Africa by saying their representation was that: "One must treat Africa as if it were one country... [of] 900 million people who are too busy starving and dying and warring and emigrating to read your book."
+The essay came to have lasting influence, described by The Guardian as "the most read English-language text on the African continent", and in 2010 Wainaina would be prompted to pen "How to Write About Africa II: The Revenge".

 In 2003, he was given an award by the Kenya Publishers Association for his services to Kenyan literature.
 He wrote for The EastAfrican, National Geographic, The Sunday Times (South Africa), Granta, The New York Times, Chimurenga and The Guardian (UK).